JOSH-MOTION/CTA-Campus/SYSTEM_DESIGN.md

     -   Teacher-specific fields: `gensTaught`, `availableDays`, `timeSlots`.
     -   Subcollection: `points` (logs individual point transactions for a student).

--   `announcements`: School-wide news and updates.
-    -   `title`, `content`, `authorId`, `targetGen`.

--   `assignments`, `exercises`, `projects`: Academic tasks for students.
+-   `announcements`, `assignments`, `exercises`, `projects`: Academic tasks for students.
-    -   Structured similarly to `announcements`, with fields for title, description, due dates (for assignments), and target audience (`targetGen`).
+    -   Structured similarly, with fields for title, description, and target audience (`targetGen`).
+This consistency simplifies data fetching logic.

 -   `submissions`: Stores student work submissions.
     -   `studentId`, `assignmentId`, `submissionLink`, `pointCategory`, `grade`.

 -   `chats`: Stores all chat messages.
-    -   Each document represents a unique chat (either a DM or a group).
-The document ID is either a sorted combination of two user UIDs (for DMs) or a group ID (e.g., `group-Gen 30`).
+    -   Each document represents a unique chat.
+Using a combined, sorted UID for DMs creates a predictable and unique ID for every private conversation.
     -   Subcollection: `messages` (contains all messages for that chat).
+This is a scalable pattern for handling long conversations.

 -   `notifications`: Stores user-specific notifications.
     -   `userId`, `title`, `description`, `href`, `read`.

 -   `roadmap_status`: Tracks the completion status of curriculum weeks for each generation.
     -   Document ID is the `weekId`.
-    -   Each document contains a map where keys are generation names (e.g., "Gen 30") and values are booleans.
+This makes it easy to query the status of any week.

 ---